yonasBSD/nerdlog/README.md

 - `i` or `a` focuses the main query input field

 When in an input field (command line, query input, etc), you can go through input history using `Up` / `Down` or `Ctrl+P` / `Ctrl+N`.

-In any widget on the main screen, the keyboard shortcuts `Alt+Left` and `Alt+Right` go back and forward in the query history, much like it works in the browser.
-Btw, commands `:back` and `:fwd` do the same thing.

 In the query edit form (the Edit button on the UI, or the `:e[dit]` command), the `Ctrl+K` / `Ctrl+J` iterates "full" query history (affecting not only one field like query, but all of them: time range, logstreams filter, query).